DevChrisL/SensorPanelCyberpunk/README.md

    - **CPUSensor0MinValue** and **CPUSensor0MaxValue** define the range for the sensor readings.

    **Make sure to read the comments in the `.ini` files** for detailed explanations on how to correctly set these variables and ensure that the displayed data matches your system's sensors.

-- **Font Settings**: You can change the font size, style, and other properties by editing the `.ini` file for each section of the panel.
-- **Panel Layout**: Feel free to rearrange, resize, or add new elements to suit your monitor and aesthetic preferences.

 ## License